 Learnings from historical events are essential in developing a resilient organization.
-Such understanding will support the organization in reducing the recovery time and improving operations post-event and possibly even increasing competitive advantage.
+Such learnings will support the organization not only in reducing the recovery time, but also in improving operations post-event and possibly even increasing competitive advantage.

 11 European guidelines